sudipnext/medium-unlocker/readme.md

 ### Installing the Extension

-1. Download the zip file of repository from `<> code` button or releases section on right hand side.
+1. Download the zip file of repository from `<> code` button or `extension.zip` folder from the releases section on right hand side.
 2. Extract the files.
 3. Go to:
 ``` Browser settings -> extensions -> manage extensions ```